ros2/ros2_documentation/source/Guides/Understanding-the-ROS-Documentation-Sites.rst

   A place for ROS 1 and ROS 2 design and conventions.

 :Notes:
-  REPs are preferred to ROS Design, since they have a more established review process.
+  REPs are preferable to :ref:`ROS Design Section`, since they have a more established review process.

 `ROS Index <https://index.ros.org/>`_
 -------------------------------------